← All posts

 What Real Attribution Looks Like

-Real attribution means that every lead enters the pipeline with a source field populated — Google Search, Meta, directory listing, referral, organic — and that source field stays attached to the record through every stage.
+Real attribution means that every lead enters the pipeline with a source field populated, Google Search, Meta, directory listing, referral, organic, and that source field stays attached to the record through every stage.
 When the attorney marks a matter as retained and enters the expected fee, the attribution chain is complete.
 The system can now answer: of the clients retained this month, how many came from each channel, at what cost, with what fee attached.

-The firms that can answer "what's my cost per retained client by channel" with confidence are almost always firms where a significant portion of this stack lives in one place, or where someone has invested seriously in integration work to keep the data flowing cleanly between systems.
+The firms that can answer "what is my cost per retained client by channel" with confidence are almost always firms where a significant portion of this stack lives in one place, or where someone has invested seriously in integration work to keep the data flowing cleanly between systems.
 Both approaches work.
 The first is simpler.
 The second is what most firms with established tool stacks end up doing out of necessity.

 Why the Agency Can't Solve This

-An agency's professional responsibility ends at lead delivery.
+An agency's responsibility usually ends at lead delivery.
 They are accountable for the inputs they control: campaign structure, bid strategy, ad creative, landing page recommendations, content production, keyword targeting.
 They can tell you with precision how much it cost to generate a click, a form submission, a phone call.
-But they cannot tell you how many of those form submissions became retained clients, because that data lives inside the practice — in the intake workflow, in the CRM, in the attorney's own judgment about case merit.
+But they cannot tell you how many of those form submissions became retained clients, because that data lives inside the practice, in the intake workflow, in the CRM, in the attorney's own judgment about case merit.

 The Compounding Value of Knowing